-The unaudited pro forma basic and diluted loss per share attributable to common stockholders for the years ended January 31, 2013, 2014 and 2015, and the three months ended April 30, 2014 and 2015 (unaudited) give effect to the automatic conversion of outstanding shares of Series Alpha and Series Alpha-1 convertible preferred stock into 8,353,748 shares of common stock and the automatic conversion of all outstanding shares of series Beta convertible preferred stock into 401,548 shares of common stock upon an initial public offering as if they had been converted to common stock and such shares were outstanding.
+The unaudited pro forma basic and diluted loss per share attributable to common stockholders for the year ended January 31, 2015, give effect to the automatic conversion of all shares of convertible preferred stock upon an initial public offering by treating all shares of convertible preferred stock as if they had been converted to common stock and such shares were outstanding.
 Also included is the effect of all convertible preferred stock warrants that will convert into warrants to purchase common stock.
-In addition, cash proceeds from shares issued in the initial public offering of common stock will be used to cash settle a warrant to purchase 70,287 shares of convertible preferred stock, equivalent to a deemed dividend of 50,882 shares and the net exercise of warrants to purchase 34,397 shares of convertible preferred stock, that will be converted to 24,897 shares of our common stock.
-The issuance of the shares are assumed to have occurred as of the beginning of the fiscal period.
-The Company has assumed that the initial public offering price is \$17.00, which is the midpoint of the estimated offering price range set forth on the cover page of the prospectus included in this registration statement.
-Other than as described above, shares to be sold in the offering are excluded from the unaudited pro forma basic and diluted loss per share calculations.
-As the Company incurred a net loss for the years ended January 31, 2013, 2014 and 2015, and the three months ended April 30, 2015 there is no income allocation required under the two class method or dilution attributed to pro forma weighted-average shares outstanding in the calculation of pro forma diluted loss per share for those periods.
+Shares to be sold in the offering are excluded from the unaudited pro forma basic and diluted loss per share calculations.
+As the Company incurred a net loss for the year ended January 31, 2013, 2014 and 2015, there is no income allocation required under the two class method or dilution attributed to pro forma weighted-average shares outstanding in the calculation of pro forma diluted loss per share for those periods.

-Unaudited pro forma basic and diluted loss per share attributable to common stockholders are computed as follows (in thousands, except share and per share data):
+Unaudited pro forma basic and diluted loss per share are computed as follows (in thousands, except share and per share data):

-Year Ended January 31, 2015 (unaudited) Three Months Ended April 30, 2015 (unaudited) Pro forma loss per share attributable to common stockholders-basic and diluted numerator: Net loss \$ (6,410) \$ (3,935) Change in fair value of preferred stock warrant liability 795 716 Pro forma net loss \$ (5,615) \$ (3,219) Denominator: Weighted-average shares used to compute basic and diluted net loss per share 2, 284,241 2, 591,241 Adjustments to reflect the assumed conversion of convertible preferred stock 8, 353,748 8, 755,296 Adjustments to reflect the assumed conversion of preferred stock warrants 24,897 24,897 Adjustments to cash settle warrants 50,882 50,882 Pro forma weighted-average number of shares outstanding-basic and diluted 10, 713,768 11, 422,316 Pro forma net loss per share attributable to common stockholders-basic and diluted \$ 0.52 \$ (0.28)
+Year Ended January 31, 2015 (unaudited) Pro forma loss per share-basic and diluted Numerator: Ì Net loss \$ (6,410) Change in fair value of preferred stock warrant liability 795 Pro forma net loss \$ (5,615) Denominator: Weighted-average shares used to compute basic and diluted net loss per share 4,568,483 Adjustments to reflect the assumed conversion of convertible preferred stock 16,707,522 Adjustments to reflect the assumed conversion of preferred stock warrants 243,453 Pro forma weighted-average number of shares outstanding-basic and diluted net loss per share 21,519,458 Pro forma net loss per share-basic and diluted \$ (0.26)